ArcticAxi/wispsofgrief/source/poems/dreaming.md

 only to go

-in my dreams, I fear your death in life, I live its consequence
+in my dreams, I fear your death in life, I live its breath

 waking, I am stranded
 sleeping, I am drowning